Tax Litigation Lawyer Hanover MD

 - Disputes relating to audit and collection matters involving the Internal Revenue Service

 - Collection Due Process proceedings and claims for innocent spouse relief

 - Worker classification status (employee vs. independent contractor)

 Most states have created administrative agencies or tribunals dedicated to rendering decisions involving state tax disputes.
-In Maryland, the Maryland Tax Court has jurisdiction over most of these matters.
-In order for the Maryland Tax Court and other similar state courts to hear such matters, all administrative remedies, such as appeals to the Hearings and Appeals Office of the Comptroller or the Property Tax Assessment Appeals Board, must generally be exhausted.
-Much like in United States Tax Court, a timely petition must be filed after receipt of a determination from the relevant governmental authority.
+The Maryland Tax Court has jurisdiction over most of these matters in Maryland.
+For the Maryland Tax Court and other similar state courts to hear such issues, all administrative remedies, such as appeals to the Hearings and Appeals Office of the Comptroller or the Property Tax Assessment Appeals Board, must generally be exhausted.
+Much like in the United States Tax Court, a timely petition must be filed after receiving a determination from the relevant governmental authority.
 Typical state tax issues litigated in Maryland Tax Court and other similar state courts include:

 - Sales and use tax disputes